 It's important to know that constipation is not considered a disease, but a symptom of an underlying problem.
 Changes to your lifestyle, mental health and diet are just some of the reasons you may feel backed up.
-Here are six sneaky reasons you can't poop, including tips from registered dietitians on what you need to do to help keep things regular.
+Here are six possible reasons you can't poop, including tips from registered dietitians on what you need to do to help keep things regular.

 "At least a liter of water usually enters our colon during digestion, but only a small portion of that is excreted as part of our stool," says Nashville-based registered dietitian Grace Goodwin Dwyer, M.S., M.A., R.D., L.D.N.
 "Poop that has had too much water removed from it, either because you're dehydrated or because you're pooping infrequently, is going to be pretty hard."

-2. You're stressed and feeling anxious.
+2. You're Stressed and Feeling Anxious

-Integral for balancing blood glucose levels, gut health and preventing the onset of chronic diseases, fiber is an essential macronutrient that we often unfortunately overlook.
+Integral for balancing blood glucose levels, gut health and preventing the onset of chronic diseases, fiber is an essential macronutrient that we often overlook.
 In fact, if you've been struggling with constipation, Dwyer recommends assessing your daily dietary fiber intake levels.
 "It's helpful to know what's going on in our bodies, and sometimes boosting a specific type of fiber may help sort out a bowel movement issue."

 "Sometimes people think they need to add a supplement like a powder or drink to increase their fiber intake," explains Carli.
 "But I recommend starting with fiber from whole food sources because in addition to tasting better, whole food sources also provide additional nutritional benefits like vitamins, minerals, and antioxidants."

-4. You've had a recent change in diet.
+4. You've Had a Recent Change in Diet

 "If you're specifically struggling with constipation, I'd incorporate foods that have laxative effects, such as flax seeds, chia seeds, berries and stone fruits—peaches, plums, apricots," adds Dwyer.
 "Start with 2 tablespoons for the seeds and 1 cup for the fruit per day.
 And, don't forget that you'll need to also increase your water intake to help your body move this fiber along."